jblount12/jblount12.github.io/_sections/about.md

         with many clients to determine exactly what their needs are by taking a deep dive into their business processes and needs and working together to formulate and implement the best possible solutions.</p>
         <p>I've worked with some of the top Magento agencies as a senior developer, team lead, technical lead,
         architect, and mentor.
 I've also worked directly as a consultant with enterprise level clients.
+I'm available for remote work, or locally in the Denver metro.
 I'm certified in both Magento 1 and Magento 2 and I look forward to hearing from you and accomplishing something great together!</p>
     </div>
 </div>